 - Tap on Passcode Settings and then Set Guided Access Passcode.

 - Enter a passcode (you’ll need this passcode to exit Guided Access once activated).

 II.
 Configure Guided Access to Lock an App or Website

-- Open the app you'd like to lock in kiosk mode (we're using SurveyMonkey in these screenshots).
+- Open the app you’d like to lock in kiosk mode (we’re using Square POS in these screenshots).

 - Triple-click the iPad home button while in the app.
-This will activate Guided Access.
+This will activate the Guided Access menu.

-- You can also disable any portion of the screen by circling it while in the Guided Access menu.
+- (Optional) You can also disable functionality on any portion of the screen by circling it while in the Guided Access menu.
 (This is helpful when you want to disable a button, link, or the address bar of a web browser, for example.)

-- When finished, tap on Resume to activate Guided Access.
-You're now in "kiosk mode"!
+- When ready, tap on Start in the top right to activate Guided Access.
+You’re now in “kiosk mode”!